-Several thousand eggs are deposited in each nest by one or more females, after which the male guards the nest until hatching.
+Several thousand eggs are deposited in each nest by one or more females, after which the male guards the nest until the eggs hatch.
 Pumpkinseeds usually nest nearer to shore and in shallower water than Bluegills, and if nesting space permits, they are colonial nesters.
-Shady nesting sites are preferred over thin silt substrates on sand or fine gravel.
-Young Pumpkinseed sunfish grow to about 1 1/2 inches in length the first year, reaching 4 inches and 5 1/2 inches during the following two years.
-Adults grow to about 8 to 10 inches.
+Shady nesting sites are preferred over thin, silt substrates on sand or fine gravel.
+Young Pumpkinseeds grow to about 1 1/2-inches long the first year, reaching 4-inches and 5 1/2- inches during the following two years.
+Adults grow to about 8- to 10-inches.

 Recent stream sampling information is available from Iowa DNR's biological monitoring and assessment program.